ComposableTimeSeriesForestClassifier#

 tag_valueAny

 Value of the tag_name tag in self.
-If not found, returns an error if raise_error is True, otherwise it returns tag_value_default.
+If not found, raises an error if raise_error is True, otherwise it returns tag_value_default.

 Raises:

-ValueError if raise_error is True i.e. if tag_name is not in
+The ValueError is then raised if tag_name is not in self.get_tags().keys().

 get_tags()[source]#

-Get tags from estimator class and dynamic tag overrides.
+Get tags from instance, with tag level inheritance and overrides.

 Returns: